EVENT

 Demonstrators shine the lights of their mobile phones as they stand under a large European Union flag, during a pro-EU rally ahead of the second round of the presidential election redo in Bucharest, Romania, Friday, May 9, 2025.
 Protesters at a pro-European Union rally.
 Photo © picture alliance / ASSOCIATED PRESS | Andreea Alexandru

 Why do some uprisings change the course of history, while others stall or even backfire?
-Join our online event to find out more.
+Watch our event recording to find out more.

 From the streets of North Africa to the squares of the Balkans, citizens in the European neighbourhood have risen up for freedom and democracy.
 But the paths that follow are never the same.

-This event dives into the stories behind those struggles.
-It sheds light on the circumstances under which EU support can have meaningful positive impact on the trajectories of popular pro-democracy movements.
-Researchers from the EMBRACE project, which investigates obstacles to democratisation in the European neighbourhood and identifies ways to overcome them, will join us at this event.
-They will share results from their research on the role of the European Union in moments of democratic change.
+This event dived into the stories behind those struggles.
+It shed light on the circumstances under which EU support can have meaningful positive impact on the trajectories of popular pro-democracy movements.
+Researchers from the EMBRACE project, which investigates obstacles to democratisation in the European neighbourhood and identifies ways to overcome them, joined us at this event.
+They shared results from their research on the role of the European Union in moments of democratic change.
 What kind of support makes a difference?
 Where does it fall short?
 And how do activists keep hope alive when the odds are against them?

 EU democracy promotion in turbulent times – a critical reflection